Foreign relations of India: International organisations

-India and the Commonwealth
+Commonwealth of Nations

 India became independent within the British Commonwealth in August 1947 as the Dominion of India after the partition of India into India and the Dominion of Pakistan.
 King George VI, the last Emperor of India became the King of India with the Governor-General of India as his viceregal representative.

 India became the very first Commonwealth republic on 26 January 1950, as a result of the London Declaration.
+Staying in the Commonwealth allowed India to maintain contact with the Indian diaspora, much of which was by then dispersed among the former British colonies.
+It also was arguably meant to avoid an overly strong Pakistan–United Kingdom relationship.